-The increasing importance of Black Friday generally across the Awin business can be summarised in this chart that plots an average day's trading in November when compared to how Black Friday performed in 2015 and 2016 across the network:
+The increasing importance of Black Friday more generally across the Awin business can however be summarised in this chart that plots an average day's trading in November (the constant line) when compared to how Black Friday performed relative to it in 2015, 2016 and 2017 across the network.

-The huge year-on-year growth shows that Black Friday outperforms a normal November day's trading everywhere, even in some of the larger European markets such as France and Germany which have proved resistant to its charms in previous years.
+The huge growth for most of the markets Awin operates in shows that Black Friday outperforms a normal November day's trading everywhere, even in some of the larger European markets such as France and Germany which have proved resistant to its charms in previous years.